Samson and Delilah (1949 film): Filming

 I had no love for the lion, and he wasn't carrying any torch for me.
 In the scene where I was supposed to be stalking him, Cecil DeMille kept urging me to get closer, and I was calling out, "Nice kitty, nice kitty."
 Didn't do any good.
 The lion cast an unaffectionate eye upon me, and for a moment it looked like a question of who would jump first—me or the lion.
 The cameraman, seeing the situation, yelled, "If he jumps, Vic, try to keep yourself properly lighted for the shot."
 A stunt man finally tackled the lion.

+Angela Lansbury later recalled the realism of her character's on-screen death, which consisted of being speared to a wall.
+"People ask me to this day if it hurt," she said.
+"With DeMille, everything was that real.
+I feel sorry for actors who never worked with him.
+He was an experience.
+Taught me how to throw a javelin.
+Twenty-five yards and I can still hit a bull's eye."

-In late December 1948, the scene where Samson is blinded by the Philistines was filmed.
-The "red-hot" sword prop used had a blade made of opaque plastic with a red neon bulb inside the tip.
+In late December 1948, DeMille directed the scene where Samson is blinded by the Philistines.
+The "red-hot" sword prop had a blade made of opaque plastic with a red neon bulb inside the tip.
 The tub of coals from which the sword was drawn originally had real coals but DeMille replaced it because the coals did not look real on camera.
 The new tub contained pieces of colored glass resembling coals with electric lights glowing underneath them.
+The next scene in the film, the one where Delilah receives her payment, was also filmed in December.
+Lamarr was ill at the time.
+She told columnist Sheilah Graham that she had a bad cold "and wouldn't you have, in these clothes—just a tiny bra and skirt?"
+Lamarr later said, "And, again, in Samson, in the scene where I look dewy-eyed while golden coins are poured over my feet as a reward for betraying Samson.
+Well, Mr. DeMille, whom I got along with beautifully, dragged me out of a sick bed for that one, and the dewy eyes are a direct result of a roaring 104-degree fever."

+In his autobiography, DeMille lauded the acting of Mature and Lamarr in the scene where Delilah discovers Samson's blindness: